-- A. Assess the options for depositing the excess soil at reuse sites for final placement and assess additional options for reuse sites at which excess soil may be deposited in the event that a reuse site initially identified cannot be uses; - B. Assess the options the options for disposing of the soil at a soil bank storage site, soil processing site or landfill, in the event any of the excess soil cannot be deposited at a reuse site for final placement; - C. Identity additional reuse sites at which excess soil may be deposited in the event that a reuse site identified under subparagraph iii cannot be used; - D. For each reuse site, soil bank storage site, soil processing site or landfill at which excess soil will be deposited, provide the following information: - i.
+- 1) The estimated volume and quality of soil to be removed from the project area as excess soil; - 2) The estimated volume of soil to be excavated and reused at the project area; - 3) The types of soil processing of soil that will be excess soil, if any, to be conducted at the project area; - 4) The approximate date that excess soil will commence leaving the project area, and the approximate date when all excess soil will have been removed from the project area; - 5) For each reuse site, soil bank storage site, soil processing site or landfill at which excess soil will be deposited, provide the following information: - i.
 Municipal address; - ii.
-The estimated quantity of excess soil to be deposited; - iii.
-The estimated quality of the excess soil to be deposited; - iv.
-The excess soil standards that apply to that site; - v.
-The undertaking for which the excess soil is required - vi.
-Whether the site has any applicable legal instrument in place (i.e. Environmental Compliance Approval, by-law or permit issued under a by-law passed under section 142 of the Municipal Act) - vii.
-Whether a fill management plan was developed for that site, and information on how to access the plan if applicable; and - viii.
-Written confirmation from the operator of that site that the quantity and quality of excess soil estimated under ii. and iii. above will be accepted for deposit at the site. - ix.
-If the project leader becomes aware that there is a higher concentration of contaminants in the excess soil than is indicated in the confirmation mentioned in item vi. above, or if the quantity of excess soil is greater than indicated in that confirmation, the project leader shall ensure a new confirmation is included in the excess soil management plan within 30 days after the day the project leader becomes aware of the matter, in accordance with subsection 7 (4) of the regulation.
+The estimated quantity of excess soil to be deposited at the site; - iii.
+The estimated quality of the excess soil to be deposited at the site; - iv.
+The generic excess soil standards and site specific (if applicable) excess soil standards that apply to that site; - v.
+If the site is a reuse site, the undertaking for which the excess soil is required; - vi.
+Whether the site has any applicable legal instrument in place (i.e. Environmental Compliance Approval, by-law or permit issued under a by-law passed under section 142 of the Municipal Act); - vii.
+Whether a fill management plan was developed for that site; and - viii.
+If the site is a reuse site, confirmation that written consent has been received from the operator of the reuse site that the quantity and quality of excess soil estimated under ii. and iii. above will be accepted for deposit at the site.

+ix.
+If the project leader becomes aware that there is a higher concentration of contaminants in the excess soil than is indicated in the confirmation mentioned in item viii. above, or if the quantity of excess soil is greater than indicated in that confirmation, the project leader shall ensure a new confirmation is included within 30 days after the day the project leader becomes aware of the matter, in accordance with subsection 10 (2) of the regulation.